Email or call for price

 About the Author

 Molly Greeley earned her bachelor’s degree in English, with a creative writing emphasis, from Michigan State University, where she was the recipient of the Louis B. Sudler Prize in the Arts for Creative Writing.
-Her short stories and essays have been published in Cicada, Carve, and Literary Mama.
-She works as on social media for a local business, is married and the mother of three children but her Sunday afternoons are devoted to weaving stories into books.
+She lives with her husband and three children in Traverse City, Michigan.

 "Greeley is faithful to the original story, while creating an imaginative and vivid inner life for the beleaguered Anne.
 This inventive novel will delight Pride and Prejudice fans, and win over readers who are skeptical of Austen reimaginings."